Colorado Payment Resources

 Sexual Assault Nurse Examiner (SANE) programs have medical professionals trained in sexual assault response and care.
 These programs provide medical care and evidence collection, if desired, for sexual assault victims (evidence collection is not required to obtain sexual assault specific medical care).

 Most healthcare facilities (e.g., primary care, public health clinics, Planned Parenthood, urgent care clinics, hospitals) should be able to provide sexually transmitted infection (STI) testing, as well as pregnancy prevention and treatment.
 If these medical facilities will not provide those services, contact an advocate or your nearest SANE Program (PDF) for assistance.
+For a list of support services, including SANE programs, visit You Have The Right Campaign’s interactive resource Map.

 There are three different types of reporting options to victims: